viterin/vek/README.md

 The vek package provides a collection of SIMD accelerated vector functions for Go.

-Most modern CPUs have special SIMD instructions (Single Instruction, Multiple Data) to process data in parallel.
-They can speed up programs that do a lot of number crunching significantly, but there is currently no way to exploit these instructions in a pure Go program.
+Most modern CPUs have special SIMD instructions (Single Instruction, Multiple Data) to process data in parallel, but there is currently no way to use them in a pure Go program.
 Vek implements a large number of common vector operations in SIMD accelerated assembly code and wraps them in a simple Go API.
 Vek supports most modern x86 CPUs and falls back to a pure Go implementation on unsupported platforms.

 ## Features